National Identity Card (Dominican Republic)

-The Dominican national identity card (Cédula de Identidad y Electoral or cédula) is a polycarbonate card containing the holder's full name, place of birth, date of birth, nationality, sex, civil status, occupation, polling station, and residential address, as well as a photograph that adheres to ISO/IEC 19794-5.
+The Dominican national identity card (Spanish: Cédula de Identidad y Electoral or cédula) is a national identity card issued to citizens of the Dominican Republic.
+The polycarbonate card containing the holder's full name, place of birth, date of birth, nationality, sex, civil status, occupation, polling station, and residential address, as well as a photograph that adheres to ISO/IEC 19794-5.
 The card can also optionally include the holder's blood type.
 Formerly, it included the holder's race (until 2014).

 Each cédula features an 11-digit number that uniquely identifies the holder on a national level.
 This number is used as a driver's license number as well as a taxpayer identification number.
 Private companies also use the cédula number to uniquely identify their customers.

 The cédula is issued at Central Electoral Board (Spanish: Junta Central Electoral, JCE) offices nationally and at Cedulación en el Exterior offices internationally.
 They are issued to all Dominican citizens and legal residents in the country.